joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/05/opinion/thailand-king-protests.html?searchResultPosition=2

 **The Elderly vs. Essential Workers: Who Should Get the Coronavirus Vaccine First?**\
 `The C.D.C. will soon decide which group to recommend next, and the debate over the trade-offs is growing heated.
-Ultimately, states will decide whom to include.`\
+Ultimately, states will determine whom to include.`\
 https://nytimes.com/2020/12/05/health/covid-vaccine-first.html?searchResultPosition=3

 **Historic Church Damaged in East Village Fire**\